 - Learn how to design a booth display.

-- Engage in customer sales role play–learn how to close the sale!
+- Engage in customer interaction role play–learn how to close the sale!

-- Actively work on your Artist Statement with same-day guidance and feedback.
+- Actively work on your Artist Statement with guidance and feedback.

-- Working lunch – box lunch & snacks included with registration fee.
+- Working lunch – box lunches & snacks included with registration fee.